pipeargill/Open-Source-Fursuit/README.md

 Current Development

 I am currently working on 3D modeling the adapter plates, and I've gathered open-source 3D designs that should be compatible with the mask.
-However, the long-term goal is to make the system modular to allow users to easily swap parts based on their design needs or be able to relief cut their own design incompatible part. part.
+However, the long-term goal is to make the system modular to allow users to easily swap parts based on their design needs or be able to relief cut their own design into a compatible part for this system.

 Accessories and Electronics

 In addition to the base adapter, I envision adding accessories such as:

-Motorcycle/MTB Helmet Integration: A version that works with a helmet ontop of a half mask.
+Motorcycle/MTB Helmet Integration: A version that works with a full face helmet ontop of a half mask.

-Transhumanist Stillsuit: With a focus on adapting to air quality concerns, this suit aims to normalize mask-wearing in everyday life with potential for oxygen supply, or other user focused needs.
+Transhumanist Stillsuit: With a focus on adapting to air quality concerns, this suit aims to normalize mask-wearing in everyday life with potential for oxygen supply, or other user focused needs such as standing or walking support.

-Electronic Integrations: Future designs will incorporate electronics like heads up displays, lights, and external displays to create advanced digital cosplay or cyberpunk wearables.
+Electronic Integrations: Future designs will incorporate electronics like heads up displays, lights, external displays, speakers, and fans to create advanced digital cosplay or cyberpunk wearables.

 Future Designs